 - Was there ever a point in your life at which you were close with your sibling?
 If so, at what point did you start to drift apart?
 And what caused it?

 - Has your sibling ever physically harmed you or broken the law?

 - Does your sibling make you feel unsafe?

 “Hey, sis.
-You’re making my life miserable.
+How’s it going?
+You’re making my life miserable, and I don’t want to see you anymore.
 I thought you might like to know.”